Provided at Oxford

 Importing References from SOLO

 You can now import references from SOLO in to virtually any reference manager.
-SOLO offers dedicated export options for RefWorks and EndNote web, but can now also export an RIS formatted text file which is compatible with many different reference managers.
+SOLO offers dedicated export options for RefWorks and EndNote online, but can now also export an RIS formatted text file which is compatible with many different reference managers.

 1. Locate the full record in SOLO for the item you wish to export.